vjekoart/retrovizor/Readme.md

             * Configuration UI
             * On configuration change for both: with debounce, apply changes immediately (if not stopped in case of Blank)
             * Rework loading state: if loading, display centered text in the output area
+            * Instead of `experiment.controls` I can pass `<button>` elements directly into the slot, that way I can define buttons on the global level of the app, not inside the retro-experiment-control ???
         * Fine-tune UI/UX parameters of Degradator
         * Fine-tune UI/UX parameters of Blank
         * Fine tune code list page
     * Homepage: add `Recalculating...` text on window resize
     * Fine tune text list page
     * User page fine tune
+    * Add 404 page
     * Block loading for web components
         * By adding CSS rules to the main file OR loading overlay that's removed on DOMContentLoaded
     * Post